 Top five reasons for choosing Triple J Tours; someone you know has told you about it (usually at length), because you want to deal with professional and friendly operators, they are the sole operator cruising this 55 kilometre section of the Ord, you want the commentary to be well informed and knowledgeable and you want an experienced outfit to show you a great day out.

 Adventure Australian Tourism Accreditation Basic Birdwatching Birdwatching Boating Boating Cruises, Sailing and Water Tours Disabled access available Family Friendly Full Day Half Day or Less Land - Motorised Land - Self Propelled Nature & Wildlife Nature and wildlife Public Toilet Regional Tourist/Tourism Association/Organisation Sightseeing Tours Tourism Council Australia Visitor Information Centre Water - Motorised

 If you’ve been fortunate enough to visit Lake Argyle already, or you’re an avid photographer chasing incredible scenery in changing light, take a cruise up and down the Ord River with Triple J Tours.

-Your transfer vehicle will collect you at 11.30am and deliver you to the Marina.
-Then it’s out into the East Kimberley wilderness on Australia’s longest continuous cruise.
-55 kilometres gliding over an iconic outback waterway, scanning the landscape for birds and wildlife and a freshwater crocodile sunning itself on a rock.
+Your transfer vehicle will collect you and deliver you to the Marina.
+Then it’s out into the East Kimberley wilderness on Australia’s longest continuous cruise – 55 kilometres gliding over an iconic outback waterway, scanning the landscape for birds and wildlife and a freshwater crocodile sunning itself on a rock.

 Arriving at the base of the Ord Top Dam everyone can gaze in awe at the man-made spectacle that made this thriving ecosystem possible, before turning and heading back downstream to a riverside camp for afternoon tea, surrounded by the Kimberley in the glowing afternoon light.
 Have your camera ready for the contrasting colours of the outback in the changing light of late afternoon.